| Petroleum

 Sempra’s Baja California terminal.
 Exxon’s isn’t

+spoken for.
 Still, the lack of contracted supply and

 the long-term deals for Australian LNG call into